Slater Martin: Legacy and honors

 Martin was inducted into the Naismith Memorial Basketball Hall of Fame on May 3, 1982, in Springfield, Massachusetts.
 He is the only Longhorn to be so honored.
-His jersey number 15 was retired by the University of Texas on January 31, 2009, making him only the second Longhorn basketball player to have his number retired.
+His jersey number 15 was retired by the University of Texas on January 31, 2009, making him only the second Longhorn basketball player (after T. J. Ford) up to that time to have his number retired.
+Future All-NBA forward Kevin Durant’s number was retired soon after Martin's, after playing only one year for UT.